Find a health center & book an appointment

 Children learn gender roles from an early age — from their parents and family, their religion, and their culture, as well as the outside world, including television, magazines, and other media.
 As children grow, they adopt behaviors that are rewarded by love and praise.
 They stop or hide behaviors that are ridiculed, shamed, or punished.
 This happens early in life.
 By age three, children have usually learned to prefer toys and clothes that are “appropriate” to their gender.

 A stereotype is a widely accepted judgment or bias regarding a person or group — even though it is overly simplified.
 Stereotypes about gender can cause unequal and unfair treatment because of a person’s gender.
 This is called sexism.

 Hyperfemininity and Hypermasculinity

 Hyperfemininity is the exaggeration of stereotyped behavior that is believed to be feminine.
-Hyperfeminine women, as well as some gay men and male-to-female transgenders, exaggerate the qualities they believe to be feminine.
+Hyperfeminine women, as well as some gay men and male-to-female transgender people, exaggerate the qualities they believe to be feminine.
 They believe they are supposed to boost men's egos by being passive, naive, innocent, soft, flirtatious, graceful, nurturing, and accepting.

 Hypermasculinity is the exaggeration of stereotyped behavior that is believed to be masculine.
-Hypermasculine men, as well as some lesbian and female-to-male transgenders, exaggerate the qualities they believe to be masculine.
+Hypermasculine men, as well as some lesbian and female-to-male transgender people, exaggerate the qualities they believe to be masculine.
 They believe they are supposed to compete with other men and dominate women by being aggressive, worldly, sexually experienced, hard, physically imposing, ambitious, and demanding.